System Automation

 Backup Crontab

-We are running a backup of the home directory, but our cron configuration is in the operating system partition and if we reinstall the OS, our configuration will be lost.
+We are running a backup of the home directory, but our cron configuration is in the operating system partition, and if we reinstall the OS, our configuration will be lost.
 The command crontab -l will output the crontab configuration.
-We can easily automate this task, and save to our home directory which is backed up separately:
+We can easily automate this task and save it to our home directory, which is backed up separately:

 # Backup my crontab file - second day of the month 12AM